flipcamp/engagingstudents5/essays/purciello.md

 ---
 layout: post
 title: "Reconnecting with History: Problem-Based Learning (PBL) in the Music History Classroom"
-author: Maria Anne Purciello, INSTITUTION
+author: Maria Anne Purciello, The University of Delaware
 ---

 {{ page.title }}